EmanHerawy/open-gate/README.md

 - **Multi-Chain Support**: Flexibility across different blockchain platforms.
 - **Tailored DAO Journeys**: Customizable paths for different DAO models.

+## Contract Architecture
+   - **token_dao**: the contract act as a gate key to join any dao, usage inside any dao depends on the dao economy.
+This contract is developed  as an example , but feel free to use it in your own token. keep in mind that `contributor_pool` contract should be able to mint token for you custom designed token.
+   - **contributor_pool**: the contract is responsible for minting token for contributors. it is designed to be used in any dao. it is the core of the project.
+This contract should handle the relation between open source project creator and open source project contributors.
+      - personas : The core functionality is to enable  Creators to list their github repos, set how the deposit that they will be paid , once the contributor create PR and close the issue , the contract release the payment to the contributor and mint DAO token to the contributors
+   - **registration**: the contract is responsible for registering  developers/contributors and project creators.
+The contract requires that project creators hold a certain amount of DAO token to be able to create a project.
+Developers/contributors  are not required to hold DAO token to be able to contribute to a project.
+In fact, the main role of this tool is to give them free token based on their contribution.
+   - **ownership**: the library is responsible for managing the ownership of the contracts. it is used to transfer the ownership of the contracts to the DAO token holders.
+   - **token_gated_dao**: this contract is cloned from sawy example.
+Normal DAO contract that only allows token holders to vote. cloned for demonstration purposes.

 ## Getting Started